 In order to improve visa processing, all the documents provided by the applicants should be prepared and assembled as described below.
 Please put the documents in the following sequence before the interview.

 The passport should be valid for at least sixty days beyond the validity date of the visa (which is the same as the validity of the medical examination, usually six months).
 Please remove any plastic sleeves/coverings from the passport.

 Important: Each applicant should bring his/her previous passport(s) with US visas, otherwise your visa may be refused until the consular officer can review them.

-Please print out and bring to the Embassy the confirmation page of your GSS registration and passport TNT pick-up location choice.
+Please print out and bring to the Embassy the confirmation page of your GSS registration and passport pick-up location choice.
 The confirmation page must contain the barcode and your UID number.

 Fiancé(e) Visa Application Form

 The online DS-160 fiancé(e) visa application should be completed in English using the website: